 What other fruits would you add to your frozen yogurt bark?

-It was such a beautiful, vibrant treat.
+It’s such a beautiful, vibrant treat.

 This quick frozen treat is an awesome addition to our freezer treats and sweets.
 It’s cold, delicious, full of fresh ingredients, and my kids LOVE it.
 That’s my kind of treat!